This post may contain affiliate links, which means we receive a commission on qualifying purchases, at no extra cost to you (disclosure policy).

 Are there any free eBook templates to help me get started?

 Yes!
 A template is a great way to get a head start on your eBook.
-You can use the exact template I created and followed for my eBook, Get Your Keywords Together.
+Check out the templates on Sqribble.
+This tool can save you tons of time and money creating eBooks.

 How long should an eBook be?